mindspore-lab/mindone/examples/videocomposer/README.md

 # VideoComposer based on MindSpore

-This is an **unofficial** implementation of VideoComposer based on mindspore.
+MindSpore implementation & optimization of VideoComposer.

 ## Progress